Carolina College of Natural Health Sciences

 Warming, light, and dry, this recipe is a good option for late winter and liquifying excess kapha.

-Is Poached Apricot Breakfast Polenta Good for My Ayurvedic Diet?
+Is Poached Apricot Breakfast Polenta a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Poached Apricot Breakfast Polenta' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.